expkg-zone58/ex-xparse/README.md

 An implementation of the EXpath [xparse](https://lists.w3.org/Archives/Public/public-expath/2015Feb/att-0003/xparse.html) proposal.
 The [REX](http://www.bottlecaps.de/rex/) parser generator was used to generate the parsers.

+## Note: Stackoverflow error
+If you get a stackoverflow error - then the stack size may be increased via an JVM option in the BaseX script.
+E.g. `-Xss2m`

 ## Available parsers
 Selected parser is first where lang matches and version starts-with. see `xp:parser($opts)`